 Once a player plays for a club at U12 they are tied to that club unless they have moved into the parish.
-At u10, 11 even though a player may have player with a different club they can transfer freely.
-The manager is responsible for ensuring that this activity is performed.
-The Juvenile committee will provide a lot of support here.
+The manager is responsible for recruitment:

-- Continue leaflet drops to the schools Star of the sea, Monkstown and Educate Together along with leaflet drops to the estates is essential as weas done in previous years. - Manager & assistant coaches should attend other sporting events (E.g. Success matches) for the same age group with a view to approaching parents and assessing levels on interest in their child joining the GAA. - Ask all current players to reach out to others in their class and encourage to join.
+- Manager & assistant coaches should attend other sporting events (E.g. Soccer matches) for the same age group with a view to approaching parents and assessing levels on interest in their child joining the GAA. - Ask all current players to reach out to others in their class and encourage to join.
+Especially anyone who has moved into the community.